OlivierBroekman/herringbone/README.md

 ### Installation

-To install the package, clone the repository or download it from the [release page](../../releases)
+This package requires Python 3.12 or higher.
+To install it, clone the repository or download it from the [release page](../../releases)

 ```bash
 git clone https://github.com/olivier-broekman/herringbone.git